-Adaptation of various standardized formats has been extensively studied in recent years [1]-[9].
-Invariably the focus of such work is adaptation efficiency, since full decoding followed by re-encoding with parameters so that the terminal and network constraints are met, is often infeasible from complexity and delay considerations.
-This includes rate adaptation and resolution conversion for Discrete Cosine Transform (DCT) coded images [1][2], rate adaptation and spatial and temporal resolution conversion for pre-encoded MPEG-1/2/4 videos [3][4][5], object based transcoding [6], and rate-distortion-complexity optimized transcoding [7].
+Adaptation of various standardized formats has been extensively studied in recent years [1]-[10].
+Invariably the focus of such work is computational efficiency of adaptation, since full decoding followed by re-encoding with parameters so that the terminal and network constraints are met, is often infeasible from complexity and delay considerations.
+This includes rate adaptation and resolution conversion for Discrete Cosine Transform (DCT) coded images [1][2], rate adaptation and spatio-temporal resolution conversion for pre-encoded MPEG-1/2/4 videos [3][4][5], object based transcoding [6], and rate-distortion optimized [7] as well as rate-distortion-complexity optimized [8] transcoding and streaming.

-In many of these cases, there is a compute intensive decision-taking involved for choosing the right set of parameters for adaptation that yields an adapted version of the content meeting terminal and network constraints.
-The adaptation efficiency can be greatly improved if this process could be simplified, in particular by providing some metadata that conveys pre-computed relationships between feasible adaptation parameters and media characteristics obtained by selecting them.
-This metadata is also the only means of providing information that cannot be directly obtained from a compressed bit-stream, such as distortion/fidelity measures with respect to the original uncompressed data.
-The decisiontaking process then just uses the information in the metadata along with terminal and network constraints to make decisions, without requiring any information extraction through complex content manipulation.
-Furthermore, a universal processing model for the decision-taking process in an adaptation engine can be derived, so that descriptions and engines created by different parties can interoperate.
+In many of these cases, there is a compute intensive decision-taking process involved for choosing the right set of parameters for adaptation that yields an adapted version of the content meeting terminal and network constraints.
+The computational efficiency of adaptation can be greatly enhanced if this process could be simplified, in particular by providing metadata that conveys pre-computed relationships feasible adaptation parameters and media between characteristics obtained by selecting them.
+This metadata is also the only means of providing information that cannot be directly obtained from a compressed bit-stream, such as distortion or fidelity measures compared to the original uncompressed data.
+The decision-taking process then just uses the information in the metadata along with terminal and network constraints to take decisions, without requiring any extraction of information through complex content manipulation.
+Further, a universal processing model for the decision-taking process in an adaptation engine can be derived, so that descriptions and engines created by different parties can interoperate.

-Digital Item Adaptation (DIA) [10][11] is Part 7 of the interoperable Multimedia Framework currently being developed in the ISO/IEC MPEG standardization committee as MPEG-21 [12][13], and aims to standardize various descriptions, called tools, on the Terminal and Network key element, including the metadata supporting decision-taking and the constraint specifications as required for QoS.
+Digital Item Adaptation (DIA) [11][12] is Part 7 of the interoperable Multimedia Framework currently being developed in the ISO/IEC MPEG standardization committee as MPEG-21 [13][14].
+DIA aims to standardize various adaptation related metadata including those supporting decision-taking and the constraint specifications.